Seven Reasons to Have a First Look on your Wedding Day

 5. More photos!

 This might seem like an easy one, but it’s worth mentioning.
-If you have a First Look you’ll get an extra set of portraits together that wouldn’t exist otherwise.
+If you have a First Look you’ll receive an extra set of portraits in your gallery that wouldn’t exist otherwise.

 6. Stage fright.

-Remember I mentioned that these things get emotional?
+Remember when I mentioned that First Looks can be emotional?
 Imagine experiencing that moment in front of 100+ guests with all eyes on YOU.
 Be prepared to let those emotions run while on display – or not allow yourself to experience them fully.
-Even if you don’t consider yourself an outwardly emotional person, wedding days can be completely unpredictable (yep – you might cry!).
+Even if you don’t consider yourself an outwardly emotional person, your wedding day could be the exception.
 If this does not sound appealing to you, I highly recommend a First Look.

 7. Authenticity.

 Have you been dreaming about the look on your partner’s face as you walk down the aisle?
 Or, as they walk down the aisle toward you?
 Trust me: that moment will still be REAL and still be emotional.
-They will be just as excited to see you at that moment whether you’re apart all day or spend it together.
+You will be just as excited to see each other during that moment whether you’re apart all day or spend it together.

 Bonus Reason: We Like To Party!

-It’s true: With a First Look, you’ll have the option to complete ALL your formal/posed/family/group photos before the ceremony even begins.
-What does that mean?
-Once it’s officially official, you can relax, let loose, and ENJOY the party you’ve been planning for so long, alongside your loved ones.
-Once that ring is on your finger, not having to worry about an agenda or chasing daylight may be exactly what you need!
-By this point, you can rest assured that we’ve already captured countless candid moments and the formal shots you wanted.
-Now you can just focus on the fun stuff!
-Any additional Newlywed Photos (yes, we’ll definitely get some of those) are just an added bonus 🙂
+It’s true: With a First Look, you’ll have the option to complete ALL your formal group photos before the ceremony even begins.
+Meaning: once it’s officially official, you can relax, let loose, and ENJOY the party alongside your loved ones.
+Once that ring is on your finger, not having to worry about an agenda or chasing daylight will be such a gift!
+Additionally, you can rest assured that we’ve already captured countless candid moments, stunning portraits, and group photos.
+Any time we pull you for portraits after this (night photos, anyone?!) are just an added bonus.

 Don’t believe me?
 See for yourself!
-Below are several first looks we’ve photographed, and a few ceremony first looks for comparison.
-Meaning: there’s a mix of couples who did see each other before the ceremony, and some couples who didn’t.
+Below is a collection of pre-ceremony First Looks we’ve photographed, and a few ceremony first looks for comparison.
+Meaning: there’s a mix of couples who did see each other before the ceremony, and others who did not.

 Mary & William, Thalia HallEmily & John, Salvage One / Carly & Matt, Chevy Chase Country Club / Amanda & Rob, Rivers Restaurant / Erica & Eric, River Roast / Melissa & Anand, Room 1520 / Alex & Jason, Lacuna Events / Alissa & Mel, Mercantile Hall / Jessika & Matthew, Grant Park / Ben & Carla, Begyle Brewing / Eliza & Patrick, Chicago Athletic Association / Katie & Natalie, Ravenswood Event Center / Ada & Brendan, TheWit / Kristal & Brian, Galleria Marchetti / Dana & Noah, ARIA Minneapolis / Jenn & TJ, Galleria Marchetti / Rachel & Jon, Cozumel, Mexico / Ariel & Aaron, Ignite Glass Studios / Justin & Lani, Cancun, Mexico